-The Board has identified that the personnel whose professional activities have a material impact on the Society's risk profile are the Directors, members of the Executive team, and the Compliance Manager.
+The Board has identified that the personnel whose professional activities have a material impact on the Society's risk profile are the Directors and members of the Executive team.
 Two members of the Executive team, the Chief Executive and the Finance Director, are Executive Directors.